Leslie Barefoot

 Herbert John Leslie Barefoot, GC (15 May 1887 – 23 December 1958) was a British Army officer and a recipient of the George Cross, the highest award for gallantry for actions not involving direct enemy action granted to British military personnel.

 Early life and career

-He was born Herbert John Leslie Barefoot the son of a timber merchant, Sidney John Barefoot and his wife Ellen Ann Mary née Towers.
+He was born Herbert John Leslie Barefoot the son of a timber merchant, Sidney John Barefoot and his wife Ellen Ann Mary née James.

 He was educated as Dulwich College between 1900 and 1905.
 Before the First World War, he trained as an architect.

 In the war, he served with the London Sanitary Company, Royal Army Medical Corps in the Egyptian Expeditionary Force (1916–1919).
 He was commissioned a lieutenant in the RAMC on 15 November 1915, and was promoted to captain on 15 May 1916.
 He was mentioned in despatches.
 He was demobilised on 30 September 1921, leaving the army as a captain.
 He continued to practice as an architect, becoming President of the Suffolk Association of Architects (1936–1938), and of the East Anglian Society of Architects in 1938.